-Intentionally, BMW has kept the visual changes that differentiate this 225xe variant from its conventionally-engined range stablemates to an absolute minimum.
+BMW has tried to liven up the look of this revised version a little with a larger front kidney grille, redesigned front fog lamps, smarter wheel designs and twin tail pipes.
+Otherwise, things are much as before.
+Intentionally, the brand has kept the visual changes that differentiate this 225xe variant from its conventionally-engined range stablemates to an absolute minimum.
 Which will leave potential buyers needing to like the standard 2 Series Active Tourer model's quite conservative design.
 The short overhangs and long wheelbase, the wedgy profile, the L-shaped rear lights, the crisp contours and the smart swage lines all point to this Munich maker.
 It also seems sportier than you might expect a car of this kind to be, courtesy of things like the steeply raked windscreen and the way that the distinctive double kidney grille is positioned lower than the headlights.

 Inside, there are sliding and reclining rear seats that allow you to prioritise space for passengers or luggage.
 Maximum boot space is a respectable 400-litres.
 The rear bench is a versatile thing that can split 40:20:40 and when fully folded there's access to up to 1,350-litres.
 The front passenger seat also folds to accommodate items up to 2.4m long.
 Up-front, as usual in the brand's modern models, the iDrive infotainment set-up's freestanding multifunction colour screen takes pride of place in the middle of the fascia, though the display is not of the current trendy touchscreen variety, controlled instead by a circular rotary dial down by the gearstick.